trpc/trpc/packages/server/README.md

     .query(({ input }) => `Hello, ${input.name}!`),
 });

-// Exporting the app router type to be importing on the client side. export type AppRouter = typeof appRouter;
+// Export the app router type to be imported on the client side export type AppRouter = typeof appRouter;

 // Create HTTP server